zeneanand/IDAI104-1000442-ZENE-SOPHIE-ANAND-SA/README.md

 This app is optimized for seamless deployment on Streamlit Community Cloud:

-1. Push your code, `rocket_missions.csv`, and `requirements.txt` to a public GitHub repository.
+1. Push your code, `rocket_missions.csv`, images, and `requirements.txt` to a public GitHub repository.
 2. Log in to [share.streamlit.io](https://share.streamlit.io/).
 3. Click **"New app"**, select your repository, set the branch to `main`, and the main file path to `app.py`.
 4. Click **Deploy**.